Message from the Chair and Executive Director

 The Youth Action Fund (YAF) offers grants to grassroots initiatives working with youth who are underserved by the education system and overrepresented in the justice and child welfare systems.
 YAF prioritizes Black and Indigenous youth–led initiatives.
 The development of this fund was guided by a series of consultations with experts and advocates in the field.

-ORGANIZATION NAME
+ORGANIZATION NAME AMOUNT

 $100,000